 Notification of Lapsed Certification

 LCCE educators who do not meet their respective recertification deadlines are given 60 days following their due date to file an application.
-Any applications postmarked after the original due date will be subject to an administrative fee.
+Any applications submitted after the original due date will be subject to an administrative fee.
 A warning letter signed by the Certification Council Chair is sent 30 days following the due date to all LCCE educators at risk of having their credential lapse.
 If no response is received after 60 days, a final lapse notification is sent.
 Educators whose certification has lapsed may no longer use the LCCE educator credential.

 LCCE educators may submit a request for an extension for a period of up to 6 months from their respective due date.
 All requests for extensions must be submitted in writing before the application deadline in order to be considered.
 Extensions are granted on a case-by-case basis.
 LCCE educators seeking extension receive notification upon receipt of their request.
 LCCE educators who do not request an extension before the deadline must submit an application within 60 days following their due date.
 LCCE educators who receive extensions are permitted to continue using the LCCE credential until their extended due date.
 Extensions do not change the educator’s original due date.
 Educators who receive extensions are still due to recertify three years from their original due date.
 LCCE educators may receive up to 3 extensions for a given recertification period.